zorael/lu/README.md

 * [`common.d`](source/lu/common.d): Things that don't have a better home yet.
 * [`numeric.d`](source/lu/numeric.d): Functions and templates that calculate or manipulate numbers in some way.
 * [`uda.d`](source/lu/uda.d): Some user-defined attributes used here and there.

+## Caveats

+Starting with `v3.0.0`, a more recent compiler version is required.
+This is to allow for use of named arguments and to enable some compiler preview switches.
+You need a compiler based on D version **2.108** or later (April 2024).
+For **ldc** this translates to a minimum of version **1.38**, while for **gdc** you broadly need release series **14**.

+If your repositories (or other software sources) don't have compilers recent enough, you can use the official [`install.sh`](https://dlang.org/install.html) installation script to download current ones, or any version of choice.

+Releases of the library prior to `v3.0.0` remain available for older compilers.

+**Please report bugs.
+Unreported bugs can only be fixed by accident.**

 ## Roadmap